benset99/guides/AWS/AWS-WebBasics.md

 Run "sudo yum update" to apply all updates.
 ```

-Then, you have successfully created a EC2 instance

-Note: If you need to terminate your EC2 instance at any time, simply run these
+* Note: If you need to terminate your EC2 instance at any time, simply run these commands:
-commands:

 ```
 aws ec2 stop-instances --instance-ids i-0e69629cb2642f8e7
 aws ec2 terminate-instances --instance-ids i-0e69629cb2642f8e7
 ```

 ## Host a simple static page on our newly created EC2 instance.

-1. Update packages
+Update packages and install NGINX:

-`sudo yum update`

-2. Install, start, and enable NGINX

 ```
+sudo yum update
 sudo amazon-linux-extras install nginx1 sudo systemctl start nginx sudo systemctl enable nginx
 ```

-Navigate to your web browser and type in the EC2 instance's public IP address
-to see if NGINX works and if it does, you should see the NGINX message.
+* Navigate to your web browser and type in the EC2 instance's public IP address to see if NGINX works and if it does, you should see the NGINX message.

-3. Set up NGINX server blocks
+* Set up NGINX server blocks:
 ```
 sudo mkdir -p /var/www/example.com/public_html sudo vi /var/www/example.com/public_html/index.html
 ```

-For now, just put placeholder HTML code:
+* For now, just put placeholder HTML code:
 `<h1>Fortune-of-the-Day coming soon</h1>`

 Change permissions of the newly created `index.html` file: